iali17/c391f16a3_ALI_JIANG/readme.txt

 	how to get those.

 Question 6:
-	Please use tab-size 8 to be able to see the graph as intended.
+	Please use tab-size 8 to be able to see the table as intended.